 What are they exactly?
-The Customer Data Platform (CDP) and Business-to-Consumer Customer Relationship Management (B2C CRM) promise similar capabilities, but deliver very different functionality for marketers.
+The Customer Data Platform (CDP) and Customer Relationship Management (CRM) promise similar capabilities, but deliver very different functionality for ecommerce and B2C marketers today.

 So what’s the difference between the two?
 When you pit CDP vs. CRM, which comes out on top?
-We’ll dig into the technical capabilities of each, the benefits and drawbacks, and offer a recommendation for marketers like you looking for the best platform for a growing B2C business looking to make the most of the customer journey.
+We’ll dig into the technical capabilities of each, the benefits and drawbacks, and offer a recommendation for marketers like you looking for the best platform for a growing brand and looking to make the most of the customer journey.

 What is a CDP?

-A Customer Data Platform is defined as a marketer-managed system that unifies known customer data and is also accessible to other systems.
-A CDP is a database that can connect to your other marketing systems, including your ESP, ecommerce platform, and more, creating an accessible customer view.
+A Customer Data Platform is defined as a marketer-managed system that unifies known customer data and is accessible to other systems.
+A CDP is a database that can connect to your other marketing systems, including your ESP, ecommerce platform, and more, creating an actionable customer view.

-Most CDPs are prebuilt systems that require some technical resources to set up and maintain, but not to the same level as a standard data warehouse.
-CDPs also create a single view of the customer by capturing data as the customer moves across channels and devices.
-In addition, the data in the CDP can not only go in, but also out — so other systems can use this customer database.
+CDPs offer marketers a single view of the customer by capturing data across channels and devices.
+In addition, the data in the CDP can not only go in, but also out — so other systems can use this customer database to activate marketing campaigns.

 How do the two stack up?

 While a CDP and CRM seem incredibly similar in functionality, in reality, the two perform very differently.

 Depending on your business, one type of marketing technology may serve you better than the other.
 To help clear up some of the confusion, here are the main differences between a CRM and CDP.